 • Drugs Control Act Chapter 320

 Representatives from the relevant government agencies conduct routine inspections of the Padenga operation to confirm compliance with the statutes.
-These include an annual in-depth farm inspection by a state veterinary inspector as well as monthly inspections by public health officers checking compliance in relation to export meat production protocols.
+These include an annual in-depth farm inspection by a state veterinary inspector and monthly inspections by public health officers checking compliance in relation to export meat production protocols.
 These are necessary to verify Padenga’s compliance with international best practice standards and to certify that the skin and meat products are suitable for export.
 No medicines are used within a 6 month period of intended slaughter to ensure that the carcass meat is totally free of medicinal residues.